ga4gh/va-spec/schema/va-spec/base/def/VariantTherapeuticResponseProposition.rst

       - :ref:`Condition` | :ref:`iriReference`
       - 1..1
       - Reports the disease context in which the variant's association with therapeutic sensitivity or resistance is evaluated.
 Note that this is a required qualifier in therapeutic response statements.
-   *  - alleleOriginQualifier
-      -
-      - string
-      - 0..1
-      - Reports whether the statement should be interpreted in the context of an inherited (germline) variant, an acquired (somatic) mutation, or both (combined).
-   *  - allelePrevalenceQualifier
-      -
-      - string
-      - 0..1
-      - Reports whether the statement should be interpreted in the context of the variant being rare or common.
-   *  - geneContextQualifier
-      -
-      - :ref:`MappableConcept`
-      - 0..1
-      - Reports a gene impacted by the variant, which may contribute to the therapeutic sensitivity or resistance reported in the Statement.